Colors That Go With Purple: 25 Harmonious Combinations

 13. Orchid and Tangerine

-This color scheme is ideal for creating a cheerful and catchy design.
+Orchid purple and tangerine orange pair for a cheerful design.
 The massive painting is the room’s focal point, artistically blending the two colors.
 Green accents balance the bright and bold colors and bring nature to the space.

 14. Purple and Soft Peach